An Unclassified Forum Discussing Space Warfare Relevant Strategies, Scenarios, and Implementing Technology and Tactics

 Could this strategic thinking analysis framework be used in the LEO, for the Moon, and for Mars as well?

-We call this Site " Gravity Well" because the three dominating factors framing these DEFENSE strategy are 1) the gravity well (the effects of gravity as a force eminating from the earth and the moon) as depicted (Earth, Moon and Sun) and hence the name of the site, 2) Space's Environmental Conditions , and 3) The Purpose and Intent of the United States of America's Strategic Interests in Space and what Defense strategies (amongst the 4 above) work for it.
+We call this Site " Gravity Well" because the three dominating factors framing these MOSAIC DEFENSE and MOSAIC OFFENSE reciprocal strategy are 1) the gravity well (the effects of gravity as a force eminating from the earth and the moon) as depicted (Earth, Moon and Sun) and hence the name of the site, 2) Space's Environmental Conditions , and 3) The Purpose and Intent of the United States of America's Strategic Interests in Space and what Defense strategies (amongst the 4 above within the concepts of operation for Mosaic Offense/Defense) work for it.

-The Space tech breakout, already well underway, sees the US industrial/commerical sector leading the Defense Sector to the point that most of the innovation and costs of such are being borne by non-governmental companies with "dual-use" technologies, processes, and tangible results.
+The now unstopable US Space tech breakout, already well underway, sees the US industrial/commerical sector leading the Defense Sector to the point that most of the innovation and costs of such are being borne by non-governmental companies with "dual-use" technologies, processes, and tangible results.

 AI is a pervasive coming influencer on almost every aspect of the topics of this webiste.
 See each topic discussion on how AI is/will impact that area of discussion.

-An initial article entitled "Ice Frontier" about Russia, and how Russia is approaching is geographic defense/offense, and how that is starting to apply to their LEO activites can be found on the Topicla Discussions page.
+An initial article entitled "Ice Frontier" about Russia, and how Russia is approaching its geographic defense/offense, and how that is starting to apply to their LEO activites can be found on the Topical Discussions page.

 Check out the NOAA site (https://www.nesdis.noaa.gov/news/points-of-lagrange-satellite-million-miles-home) for a Lagrange Point (L-1, and L-2 thru 5) overview.